stephenfujiwara/littlegrad/README.md

 ## testing it out

-The engine is tested out in `engine_test.ipynb` by training a small MLP powered by the engine on a made-up moons dataset from scikit-learn.
-As it turns out, it works great.
+The engine is tested out in `engine_test.ipynb` by training a small MLP powered by the engine on a made-up moons classification dataset from scikit-learn.
+As it turns out, the MLP is able to do great on this classification task.

 ![binary classification](output.png)